USS Lexington (CV-2): 8 May

 On the morning of 8 May, both sides spotted each other about the same time and began launching their aircraft about 09:00.
 The Japanese carriers launched a total of 18 Zeros, 33 D3As and 18 B5Ns.
 Yorktown was the first American carrier to launch her aircraft and Lexington began launching hers seven minutes later.
 These totaled 9 Wildcats, 15 Dauntlesses and 12 Devastators.
 Yorktown's dive bombers disabled Shōkaku's flight deck with two hits and Lexington's aircraft were only able to further damage her with another bomb hit.
 None of the torpedo bombers from either carrier hit anything.
 The Japanese CAP was effective and shot down 3 Wildcats and 2 Dauntlesses for the loss of 2 Zeros.

 The Japanese aircraft spotted the American carriers around 11:05 and the B5Ns attacked first because the D3As had to circle around to approach the carriers from upwind.
 American aircraft shot down four of the torpedo bombers before they could drop their torpedoes, but 10 survived long enough to hit Lexington twice on the port side at 11:20, although 4 of the B5Ns were shot down by anti-aircraft fire after dropping their torpedoes.
+War correspondent Stanley Johnston, who was on the signal bridge during the battle, noted five torpedo hits on the port side from 11:18 to 11:22.
 The shock from the first torpedo hit at the bow jammed both elevators in the up position and started small leaks in the port avgas storage tanks.
 The second torpedo hit her opposite the bridge, ruptured the primary port water main, and started flooding in three port fire rooms.
 The boilers there had to be shut down, which reduced her speed to a maximum of 24.5 kn, and the flooding gave her a 6–7° list to port.
 Shortly afterward, Lexington was attacked by 19 D3As.
 One was shot down by fighters before it could drop its bomb and another was shot down by the carrier.
 She was hit by two bombs, the first of which detonated in the port forward five-inch ready ammunition locker, killing the entire crew of one five-inch gun and starting several fires.
 The second hit struck the funnel, doing little significant damage although fragments killed many of the crews of the .50-caliber machine guns positioned near there.
 The hit also jammed the ship's siren in the "on" position.
 The remaining bombs detonated close alongside and some of their fragments pierced the hull, flooding two compartments.